PondorIndustries/PondorIndustries/README.md

 <p align="center">
-  <i>"You’re different from the others.
-I’ve never met someone who truly gets it like you do."</i>
+  <i>You’re different from the others.
+I’ve never met someone who truly gets it like you do.</i>
 </p>